 can survive.
 His head swivels again.
 Now he's lookin' at the kid, the store clerk.
 I look

 at 'im lookin'.
 He looks for a long time.
 Just starin' at the kid, starin' for minutes on

 end.
 He's markin' 'im, I think, markin' 'im with his mind.
 He could do that.

 He's got the power.
-I look too.
+Then I look too.
 I know he wants me to.

 Ready, luv? he asks at last.
 I give 'im a nod.
-I'd been puffin' on a fag, and I put that
+I'd been puffin' on a fag, and I flick that

-When I woke up I was slumped over in the backseat of a moving car.
+When I woke up I found myself slumped over in the back seat of a moving car.
 The blue car.
-My hands were
+I should've

 She inhaled deeply.
 I saw the tip of her cigarette glow sparkly red.